-In her previous role as Vice President of Student Development at SUNY-Rockland, Dr. Zatz was responsible for enrollment management, financial aid, student activities and athletics, the student information system, two off-site centers, administration of federal and state grants, and academic advising.
-Within one year at SUNY-Rockland, she stabilized enrollment after 10 years of decline and increased new student enrollment.
+As Vice President of Student Development at SUNY-Rockland, Dr. Zatz was responsible for enrollment management, financial aid, student activities and athletics, the student information system, two off-site centers, administration of federal and state grants, and academic advising.
+Within one year at SUNY-Rockland, she stabilized enrollment after ten years of decline, and increased new student enrollment.